I am so happy you’ve found your way here!

-The fired clay is then glazed ( glaze is powdered silica, feldspars and oxides, for colour- i.e. cobalt will give blue) and returned to the Kiln for another firing this can vary, Earthenware 1080 C, Stoneware 1300 C, Porcelain, Bonechina 1300 C – 1400 C
+The fired clay is then glazed ( glaze is powdered silica, feldspars and oxides for colour- i.e. cobalt will give blue) and returned to the Kiln for another firing.
+This can vary, Earthenware 1080 C, Stoneware 1300 C, Porcelain, Bonechina 1300 C – 1400 C.

 After firing, removed from the Kiln and decorated – by hand or mechanically with transfers or lustres like gold, silver or platinum the objects are fired again by approx. 800 C.

-In Africa, India, Thailand and Indonesia clay are fired at a low-temperature wood is scares – the loam is quite fragile – and weathers quickly.
+In Africa, India, Thailand and Indonesia, clay is fired at a low-temperature wood is scares – the loam is quite fragile – and weathers quickly.
 Fine porcelain existed and was created for centuries in China – miraculous transparent wonders.